Karaage cauliflower (with plenty of garlic)

 Break the cauliflower into medium florets, and blanch them in boiling water until just tender to a knife point.
 This takes about 2 minutes, maybe 3 if the pieces are large.
 Drain the cauliflower and immediately plunge it into cold water to prevent further cooking.
 Let it cool, then drain thoroughly.

-In a blender or using a pestle and mortar, work the garlic, ginger, and Sichuan pepper into a rough paste, along with the sugar.
-Mix this with the liquid ingredients.
+In a blender or using a pestle and mortar, blend the garlic, ginger, Sichuan pepper sugar, and liquid ingredients.
 That's the marinade.

-Mix the drained cauliflower thoroughly into the marinade, and leave it for at least 2 hours.
+Mix the drained cauliflower thoroughly into the marinade, and leave it for an hour if you can.
+It’s not a disaster if you can only give it a few minutes.
 Stir periodically to ensure a good coating.
-It's not a lot of liquid volume, so it's a cling-and-coat affair rather than a big gooey immersion.
+This isn’t not a lot of liquid volume, so it's a cling-and-coat affair rather than a big gooey immersion.

 To cook, get a deep fat fryer (or giant pot of oil on the stove, if you're rocking less anxiety than me) up to around 180c

-Fry each batch of the cauliflower for around 2 minutes, being sure not to overcrowd the fryer.
+Fry each batch of the cauliflower for 2-3 minutes, being sure not to overcrowd the fryer.
 We're looking for a dark-ish colour but nothing crazy brown, and plenty of crisp.

 Remove each batch to drain - they should keep warm ok on their own.
 I've used a wire rack, and I've used kitchen paper - neither seems particularly better than the other.